coenvdwel/rewatch/README.md

 ![logo](https://media.forgecdn.net/attachments/330/360/logo.png)

-Rewatch is an addon to help you monitor your healing-over-time (HoT) spells as a druid.
+Rewatch is an addon to help you manage your HOTS like a BOSS.
 There's an easy main window which you can move around, which will contain six bars for every target; a health bar, energy-/rage-/mana bar, `Lifebloom` bar, `Rejuvenation` bar, `Regrowth` bar and a `Wild Growth` bar.
 Simply click a spell bar to cast that spell on that specific player and watch the clicked bar channel down as the corresponding HoT spell runs out.

 Party- and raid healing has never been so easy!